 Why are Wedding Coordinators so Darn Expensive?!

 You might be thinking, "I love to DIY and craft and plan things, so I can handle the wedding planning before hand." and "I have plenty of family and friends who want to help on the day of the wedding!
 I don't need one!"
-Yes, you may be able to DIY all of the things...and ask for all the help and orchestrate it yourself -- but do you WANT to?
+So yes, you may be able to DIY all of the things...and ask for all the help and orchestrate it yourself -- but do you WANT to?

 So, the question becomes - do you pay someone to take at least some of that work off your hands, or do you take a part-time job for the next three, six or nine months to get all the planning done yourself?